Women artists: Art awards honoring women

 Women artists have received many awards in the past, but almost all awards given exclusively for women have been established since the early 2000s.
-The exceptions were the National Association of Women Artists, who gave awards to women artists throughout the 20th century and the Women's Caucus for Art which has given the Women's Caucus for Art Lifetime Achievement Award since 1972.
+The exceptions were from the National Association of Women Artists, who gave awards to women artists throughout the 20th century and from the Women's Caucus for Art which has given the Women's Caucus for Art Lifetime Achievement Award since 1972.